vwhwang/BirdFriend/README.md

 - **What is the hardest part of this project for me?**
     - Setting up bird's home or away status from backend.
 I used the WorkManager to queue for work request on logging bird's latest new status of away or home (see [WorkManager](#workmanager))

+- **What you learned?**
+    - Kotlin!
+And it is very fun to create an App